armchair-traveller/o1-homes/README.md

 ## Seeding data

 To seed data, fill in your Fauna API key for `const WRITE_KEY` in `scripts/mock/seed.js`.
 Run `npm run seed`.
 It uses Node experimental `fetch` so you will need at least v17.5 to run it.
-It will seed the data (`mock-homes.json`) to the database.
+It will seed the data in `mock-homes.json` to the database.

 ---